Before commencing any course of study in the wonderful

 No practitioner whom a company has employed shall, on leaving their employment, attempt to persuade his former employer's clients to become his client unless requested by the client by free will.

-All practitioners are obligated to uphold the profession's dignity and always act honourably towards their clients and fellow practitioners.
+All practitioners must uphold the profession's dignity and always act honourably towards their clients and fellow practitioners.

 They shall at all times maintain professional confidentiality and shall refrain from criticising the work of fellow practitioners.
 However, they should inform the client with respect and a plausible explanation if the fellow practitioner is working against ethical and professional standards.